 By putting faith into action, students learn the significance of demonstrating the love of Christ.
-Participating in urban projects for a day or a weekend, working with the homeless, providing support to foster families, or building relationships with high-risk teens give students the opportunity to make a difference in the lives of others in the name of Jesus.
+Participating in urban projects for a day or a weekend, working with the homeless, or serving the local community gives students the opportunity to make a difference in the lives of others in the name of Jesus.